pyyupsk/windots/README.md

 ## 📄 License

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to fork, modify, and use it for your personal or professional projects.

-### 🛠️ Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature-branch`).
-3. Make your changes and test thoroughly.
-4. Submit a pull request.

 ## 🎉 Acknowledgements